Galilean invariance

 Galilean invariance or Galilean relativity states that the laws of motion are the same in all inertial frames of reference.
-Galileo Galilei first described this principle in 1632 in his Dialogue Concerning the Two Chief World Systems using the example of a ship travelling at constant velocity, without rocking, on a smooth sea; any observer below the deck would not be able to tell whether the ship was moving or stationary.
+Galileo Galilei first described this principle in 1632 in his Dialogue Concerning the Two Chief World Systems using the example of a ship travelling at constant velocity, without rocking, on a smooth sea; any observer below the deck would be unable to tell whether the ship was moving or stationary.

 Formulation

 Specifically, the term Galilean invariance today usually refers to this principle as applied to Newtonian mechanics, that is, Newton's laws of motion hold in all frames related to one another by a Galilean transformation.
 In other words, all frames related to one another by such a transformation are inertial (meaning, Newton's equation of motion is valid in these frames).
 In this context it is sometimes called Newtonian relativity.

 Among the axioms from Newton's theory are: